 Duncan Hamilton grew up spending part of every summer on the Blue Hill Peninsula.
-His father’s family settled in the area shortly after the town was incorporated in 1789 and his family continues to own summer homes and land along Blue Hill Bay.
+His father’s family settled in the area around the time the town was incorporated in 1789 and his family continues to own summer homes in the neighboring town of Brooklin along Eggemoggin Reach and Blue Hill Bay.

-Originally from western Massachusetts, he spent most of his life managing small, boutique hotels in Portland, Oregon.
+Originally from western Massachusetts, he spent most of his life managing small, boutique hotels in on the west coast mainly in Portland, Oregon.
 In the late 90’s, he spent a few summers working at the inn while enjoying his time connecting with family in the area.
 He returned in 2013 and worked as an assistant to the previous Innkeeper before purchasing the inn in 2016.
 With a degree in hotel management, years of experience working in the hospitality industry, and a love for this area, he will ensure you feel like you are at your new home away from home.